Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

             counter.proto

-This command generates protobuf's descriptor file, which contains all the information from compiled files - all the types, service, etc.
+This command generates protobuf's descriptor file, which contains all the information from compiled files - all the types, service, et cetera.

-.. note:: If you use Gradle or Maven both support options to generate descriptor file.
+.. note:: Both Gradle or Maven support options to generate descriptor file.
 Refer respective plugin documentation for more info.

 *xmlcall* would read this file and marshal requests using these types.